oils-for-unix/oils/mycpp/README.md

 More work in this pass:

 - Collect member variables and write them at the end of the definition
 - Collect locals for "hoisting".
-Written in pass #3.
+Written in the next pass.
 - Creates `fmtN()` functions to compile Python's `%` formatting operator.

 (c) Definition Pass.